 Basic can be an insult, but not in the case of the Misfit Shine 2.
 This fitness tracker will measure your steps taken, distance traveled and calories burned in a lightweight package for just $99.99.

 The device automatically tracks your sleep and sends phone notifications to your wrist.
 Because this tracker is waterproof, you can take the Misfit Shine 2 on your swims.
 Plus, it comes with a replaceable battery that will last you months at a go.
-As a no-nonsense, starter fitness tracker, the Shine 2 could be the best option for the price.
+As a no-nonsense, starter fitness device, the Shine 2 could be the best fitness tracker for the price.

 Design: Thin, Light and Minimalistic